 - Financing expertise—Financing is critical to anyone in the construction business.
 A bank should have a variety of loan options and the ability to structure solutions that go outside the box, if necessary.

 - Communication—Be proactive and transparent in communications with your banker.
-You must know what is going on at your company, especially as it relates to cash flow.
+The bank must know what is going on at your company, especially as it relates to cash flow.
 Your banker should know what is in the pipeline so it can understand how your resources are being allocated, potential risk factors and predict future needs.